 Dance is offered as an elective in Year 8.
 This practical subject is designed to introduce the foundations of technique and dance skills in a sequential and logical way so that students are able to develop their physical facility to dance any style with greater confidence and success.
 Students can expect that in working through the preparatory exercises in ballet, jazz and contemporary dance they will gain:

-- Improved core strength
+- Improved strength

 - Greater flexibility

 - Co-ordination of whole body

-- Secure posture and leg alignments

-- Control and body balance
+- Time management and collaboration skills

 - Better concentration and self-awareness.

-In learning the elements of dance training, students will begin work on safe warm-ups, correct bending and stretching, leg extensions, transference of weight, how to execute basic turns and jumps and common dance steps found in the genres mentioned previously.
-As well as the core focus on acquiring skills, students also experience introductory lessons in other styles to gain an insight into the many ways of dancing.
-These may include Bollywood, Flamenco, Ballroom, Hip-hop and Musical Theatre.
+In learning the basics of dance training, students will begin work on safe warm-ups, how to execute basic turns and jumps, and common dance steps found in a range of genres.
+As well as the core focus on acquiring skills, students also gain an insight into the foundations of different dance styles and the influence they continue to have today.

-Choreographic work includes exploring aspects of space and time.
-Dancers are encouraged to be creative and create their own short dance works using some of the choreographic devices learnt during the course.
+Choreographic work includes exploring the elements of dance and choreographic devices, and how these are used to create cohesive works that realise an intention..
+Dancers are encouraged to be creative and create their own short dance works and perform for their peers with accuracy and focus.
 To supplement practical work and to gain a deeper understanding of the nature of dance, students can expect units on the following:

-Anatomy: the joints of the body, the major muscle groups and which muscles to use in exercises
+- Anatomy: the joints of the body, the major muscle groups and which muscles to use in exercises - Written Reflection: reflecting on individual choreographic decisions and the work of others

-- Written Reflection: reflecting on individual choreographic decisions and the work of others - Safe dance: awareness of personal limitations, the role of practice, warm ups and cool downs - Performance: preparing for performance, theatre conventions for dancers, basic stage make up for dancers, the role of costume.
+- Safe dance: awareness of personal limitations, the role of practice, warm ups and cool downs - Performance: preparing for performance, theatre conventions for dancers, basic stage make up for dancers, the role of costume.